Antipsychotic: Long-term effects

+Antipsychotic use has been linked to a 21x higher incidence of dementia in the United States by age 65.
+Both atypical and typical antipsychotics have a higher hazard ratio for dementia risk.
+In 2024 testable hypotheses were proposed for the mechanism responsible for cortical thinning till dementia.

 Some studies have found decreased life expectancy associated with the use of antipsychotics, and argued that more studies are needed.
 Antipsychotics may also increase the risk of early death in individuals with dementia.
 Antipsychotics typically worsen symptoms in people with depersonalisation disorder.
 Antipsychotic polypharmacy (prescribing two or more antipsychotics at the same time for an individual) is a common practice but not evidence-based or recommended, and there are initiatives to curtail it.
 Similarly, the use of excessively high doses (often the result of polypharmacy) continues despite clinical guidelines and evidence indicating that it is usually no more effective but is usually more harmful.
 A meta-analysis of observational studies with over two million individuals has suggested a moderate association of antipsychotic use with breast cancer.

 Loss of grey matter and other brain structural changes over time are observed amongst people diagnosed with schizophrenia.
 Meta-analyses of the effects of antipsychotic treatment on grey matter volume and the brain's structure have reached conflicting conclusions.
+A 2020 study concluded that atypical antipsychotics are linked to cortical thinning and cognitive decline in the mid (20 months) to long-term.
 A 2012 meta-analysis concluded that grey matter loss is greater in patients treated with first generation antipsychotics relative to those treated with atypicals, and hypothesized a protective effect of atypicals as one possible explanation.
-A second meta-analysis suggested that treatment with antipsychotics was associated with increased grey matter loss.
-Animal studies found that monkeys exposed to both first- and second-generation antipsychotics experience significant reduction in brain volume, resulting in an 8-11% reduction in brain volume over a 17–27 month period.
+A second 2012 meta-analysis suggested that treatment with antipsychotics was associated with increased grey matter loss.
+Animal studies found that monkeys exposed to both first- and second-generation antipsychotics experience significant reduction in brain volume, resulting in an 8-11% reduction in brain volume with preserved neuron count and decreased glial cell count over a 17–27 month period.

-The National Association of State Mental Health Program Directors said that antipsychotics are not interchangeable and it is recommend including trying at least one weight-neutral treatment for those patients with potential metabolic issues.
+The National Association of State Mental Health Program Directors said that antipsychotics are not interchangeable, and it recommends including trying at least one weight-neutral treatment for those patients with potential metabolic issues.

 Subtle, long-lasting forms of akathisia are often overlooked or confused with post-psychotic depression, in particular when they lack the extrapyramidal aspect that psychiatrists have been taught to expect when looking for signs of akathisia.

 Adverse effect on cognitive function and increased risk of death in people with dementia along with worsening of symptoms has been described in the literature.

+Antipsychotics, due to acting as dopamine D2 receptor antagonists and thereby stimulating pituitary lactotrophs, may have a risk of prolactinoma with long-term use.
+This is also responsible for their induction of hyperprolactinemia (high prolactin levels).